 Hydrogen is a Global Greenhouse Gas

 Fugitive emissions are a concern from extraction, storage and transport.
-Hydrogen leaks from wellheads, pipelines, and other infrastructure would be inevitable, regardless of whether the hydrogen is produced naturally or manufactured.
-Hydrogen is not itself a greenhouse ga but it has indirect warming properties.
+Hydrogen leaks from wellheads, pipelines, and other infrastructure are inevitable.
+Emissions will happen regardless how hydrogen is produced.
+Naturally or manufactured – it leaks.
+Hydrogen is not itself a greenhouse gas, but it has indirect warming properties.
 Some of the hydrogen released will react with the atmospheric compound hydroxyl, creating ozone, which in the lower atmosphere is a greenhouse gas.
-And by using up hydroxyl, which is the atmosphere’s main cleansing agent, hydrogen will leave less of the organic compound available to break down methane and other greenhouse gases, resulting in those gases lasting longer in the atmosphere and causing additional warming.
+Hydroxyl is the atmosphere’s main cleansing agent.
+Because As the hydrogen leaves less of the organic compound available to break down methane and other greenhouse gases, resulting in those gases lasting longer in the atmosphere and causing additional warming.
 That is up to 30 times the GHG of CO2.

 Speakers Conclusion